-3. Initial Case Management Conference
+4. Initial Case Management Conference

 An initial case management conference is ordinarily scheduled within thirty (30) days of the filing of answers by all defendants, if not sooner.
 Lead trial counsel are required to participate in the conference.
-The Court may conduct this conference by telephone if requested by any counsel (or on its own directive).
+The Court shall presumptively schedule said conferences by telephone unless counsel request, and the Court agrees, that an in-person conference is warranted.